likianta/flask-native-stubs/README.md

 ## More examples

-Please go to "~/examples" folder, follow "~/examples/readme.md" to run them.
+Please go to `examples` folder, follow `examples/readme.md` to run them.

 ## How it works